Site Search

 Flow of FPGA development

-Roughly speaking, FPGA development consists of 8 processes (2 to 9 in the figure below).
-The 3rd and 5th to 9th steps are performed in Quartus® Prime, and the 4th step is performed in an EDA simulator such as Questa* - Intel® FPGA Edition.
+There are roughly eight steps in FPGA development (steps 2 to 9 in the diagram below).
+Steps 3 and 5 to 9 are done with Quartus® Prime, and step 4 is done with an EDA simulator such as Questa* - Intel® FPGA Edition.

-Please refer to the Intel® FPGA development flow page for the operation manuals of the tools for each process.
+Please refer to the Altera® FPGA development flow page for the operation manuals of the tools for each process.

 1. Preparation